University of Kent: Medway campus

 In 2000 the university joined with other educational institutes to form the "Universities for Medway" initiative, aimed at increasing participation in higher education in the Medway Towns.
 The following year the University of Kent at Medway formally opened, initially based at Mid-Kent College.
 By 2004 a new campus for the university had been established in the old Chatham Dockyard, sharing a campus with Canterbury Christchurch University and University of Greenwich.

-The University of Kent and Medway Park Leisure Centre have gone into a multimillion-pound partnership to provide high-quality leisure facilities for university students and the general public.
+The University of Kent and Medway Park Sports Centre have gone into a partnership to provide leisure facilities for university students and the general public.
 Medway Park (formerly the Black Lion Leisure Centre) was re-opened in 2011 by Princess Anne for use as a training venue for the 2012 London Olympics, as well as a training venue for the Egyptian and Congo National teams.

 The campus accommodation, called Pier Quays, formerly named Liberty Quays until 2019 when Unite Group acquired Liberty Living, was finished in late 2009, and caters for over 600 students.
 The accommodation building includes a Tesco Express, Subway, and Domino's Pizza, and Cargo, a bar showing sports, live music, and entertainment.